 OK, maybe with diligent effort we could make ourselves fat anyway.
 But scientists find that kitchen design strongly affects our eating habits.
+This is true even if we conscientiously try to eat healthy food.
 By kitchen design we mean both the physical arrangement of the space and how we choose to use it.

 If we want to “eat healthy to be healthy” we can adjust our kitchen design to support that goal.
 Major changes – moving walls, cabinets, doorways – are probably not practical unless we’re planning to remodel anyway.
 Changes in furniture and activities in the space are easier to handle.
 Easiest yet are adjustments in where we put foods, dinnerware and tools for food preparation.

 Let’s start with the hardest kitchen design stuff and move to the easier ones.

 Architecture.
 Scientific understanding of how kitchen design affects eating comes from the field of environmental psychology.
 This relatively new interdisciplinary field was created when some psychologists wanted to tackle the real problems that people face in their interactions with others.
 Environmental psychologists wanted to get out of the lab, observe real-life situations and most importantly, implement practical solutions.
 Observations of how the behavior of children changed in different environments (home, school, playground, church) revealed that we automatically adjust our attitudes according to the space around us.